dequelabs/a11y-in-design-and-development/readme.md

 Keep up the good work!
 We've found quite a few accessibility issues.

 ### Fixing accessibility issues and verifying the fixes

+> A "fixed" version of our application has been deployed to [https://fixed.d12unv3hg61pve.amplifyapp.com/](https://fixed.d12unv3hg61pve.amplifyapp.com/) (sorry for the funky URL!)

 #### Keyboard Issues